Sherman takes command of AFIMSC

 |0

-This work, Sherman takes command of AFIMSC [Image 3 of 3], by Craig Rodarte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sherman takes command of AFIMSC, by Shannon Carabajal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.